katarighe/microverse-capstone-project-1/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>

+The project that you are going to build is based on an online website for a fictitious non-existent media streaming conference.
+This repo provides some of the design guidelines for you to create the website.
+It is very important that when you personalize your project, it must have something unique in your portfolio to share with potential employers during the job searching process.

 To get a local copy of this project up and running, follow these steps.